Black and white

 I say Poitier ‘made it’.
 Well, he starred in it as Buck and he directed it (with uncredited Joseph Sargent; it is said that Poitier took over from Sargent when dissatisfied with how the picture was developing).
 Harry Belafonte was the eponymous clergyman and Belafonte Enterprises was one of the production companies.
 Let’s call it a joint venture.

 So the movie is a worthy corrective, then, and interesting.
 I quite like Buck and the Preacher but I am the first to admit that it isn’t a terribly good film.
 It can’t quite make up its mind whether to play it as a zany romp or a deadly earnest anti-racialist picture.
 Some of the direction is not ultra-professional.
 The key shoot-out in the whorehouse when master villain Cameron Mitchell (almost unrecognizable in false facial hair) is killed is fluffed.
 We don’t even get to see Mitchell gunned down, just a flurry of shots.
 I do like the way, though, that the brothel madam is outraged that a Negro should enter her establishment.
 “I got my reputation to think of,” she complains.
 Cameron Mitchell was always very good in Westerns but here he doesn’t get the chance to be.
-He’s a 2D cartoon villain.
+He’s a one-dimensional cartoon villain.

-Much of the film is 2D.
+Much of the film is one-dimensional.
 The black people are all noble and beautiful while the whites are all murderous bigots.
 But after a lifetime of being shown the other way round, we can forgive.
 The exceptions are Belafonte’s preacher, who is roguish and half-bad, and the white sheriff (John Kelly) who kinda respects the law and is half-good.

 Personally I like the music, by jazzman Benny Carter.
 It has been criticized as being inauthentic but just a moment, since when have Western music scores been “authentic”, and authentic to what?
 This one has a bluesy harmonica tint to it that goes well with the subject matter and actors.

 Belafonte has the juiciest part.
 He plays it with a set of false teeth, designed to be decaying and greenishly unwashed, but these gnashers do little for his diction.
 Though basically a conman, he still turns down the $500 offered him for information leading to the capture of Buck and he does the right thing.
 Poitier, as the black wagon master who leads freed ‘colored’ settlers West to find a home, plays it straight.
 He doesn’t ride too well though gives himself plenty of traveling shots galloping nobly over the plains.
+Funny, that, because he had been good on a horse in a previous Western outing, Duel at Diablo.
+I actually think Poitier was good in Westerns.
+Pity he didn't do more - Diablo, Buck and a 1995 TV mini-series Children of the Dust were all.

 The Indians are goodies too, of course, and come to the aid of the ‘black white man’.